Azure/acr/docs/FAQ.md

 ### How to enable and get the debug logs of docker daemon?

- You need to start dockerd with debug option.	### Does Azure Container Registry offer TLS v1.2 only configuration and how to enable TLS v1.2?
+ You need to start dockerd with debug option.

      First, create the docker daemon configuration file (`/etc/docker/daemon.json`) if it doesn't exist, and add the `debug` option:
     ```